-These flexibility exercises can be done at home to help improve your health and mobility.
+You can do these flexibility exercises at home to help improve your health and mobility.

-Don't worry if you haven't done much for a while – the exercises are gentle and easy to follow.
+Don't worry if you have not done much for a while.
+The exercises are gentle.

-Wear loose, comfortable clothing and keep some water handy.
-Build up slowly and aim to gradually increase the repetitions of each exercise over time.
+Wear loose, comfortable clothing and keep some water nearby.
+The exercises are gentle and you can start slowly.
+Aim to gradually increase the repetitions of each exercise over time.

 Try to do these exercises at least twice a week and combine them with:

 This exercise can improve your neck mobility and flexibility.

 - Sit upright with shoulders down.
 Look straight ahead.

 - Slowly turn your head towards your left shoulder as far as is comfortable.
 Hold for 5 seconds and return to the starting position.

 Do the exercise 3 times on each side.

 This stretch is good for loosening tight neck muscles.